 Print is still a viable product in the business community.
 Yes, businesses are relying more on the Internet to communicate with customers, but print still plays an important part.
 In fact, for businesses to be effective with their online message, they need to use print.

-The integration of print and the Internet is providing opportunities for printers to get more printing.
+The integration of print and the Internet are providing opportunities for printers to get more printing.
 Just because someone posts something on the Internet doesn’t mean anyone is going to see it.
 With the millions of Web pages and posts on social media, a business can get lost in the clutter.
 Printing can help businesses target their message and drive eyes to a specific site.

 The way people communicate has changed quickly.
 Facebook is seven years old.
 Twitter turned five in March, LinkedIn turned seven in May, and YouTube is six years old.
 Hundreds of millions of people use these services, including businesspeople.
 Business use has grown to where having a social media presence is almost a necessary as having a website.